Leeds Castle: 20th century

 The Wykeham Martins were forced to sell the castle and estate in 1924, in order to meet death duties.
 The last private owner was the Hon.
-Olive, Lady Baillie, daughter of Almeric Paget, 1st Baron Queenborough and his first wife, Pauline Payne Whitney, an American heiress.
-Lady Baillie bought the castle in 1926 for £180,000.
+Olive, Lady Baillie, daughter of Almeric Paget, 1st Baron Queenborough, and his first wife, Pauline Payne Whitney, an American heiress.
+Lady Baillie, then (previously) married to Martin Wilson Filmer, bought the castle in 1926 for £180,000.
+When the Wilson Filmers bought the castle it was in poor condition, having not been lived in during the meantime, and parts of the grounds were overgrown.
 She redecorated the interior, first working with the French architect and designer Armand-Albert Rateau, who oversaw exterior alterations and added interior features such as a 16th-century-style carved-oak staircase, then with the Paris decorator Stéphane Boudin.
 In total she spent $2 million on the project over the years.